 - There is no national recommendation for oral cancer screenings; however, regular appointments with an ear, nose and throat (ENT) specialist are encouraged.
 This is even more important in the case of a family history of oral cancer, or in the presence of multiple risk factors.

 - During the screening, an ENT specialist will look for small changes under the skin, especially around the lymph nodes.
 If they notice a growth or suspect a change, they will recommend an X-ray or MRI.
-An ENT specialist is ideal for this process, as they have the expertise necessary to identify those small changes which can be a sign of cancer.
+An ENT specialist is ideal for this process, as they have the experience necessary to identify those small changes which can be a sign of cancer.

 - Basic oral cancer screenings are also conducted by many dentists during annual visits, but this may not always be enough.
 Oral cancer symptoms and markers can often be mistaken for tooth pain or another innocuous ailment, so regular dental check-ups can help with early detection, but a full screening should be part of your health plan.